Game Boy Advance Architecture

 Image

-If that wasn’t enough, the PPU can now apply affine transformations to sprites!
+As if that weren’t enough, the PPU can now apply affine transformations to sprites!
+Specifically, rotation and scaling.

-Sprite entries are 32-bit wide and their values can be divided into two groups:
+Sprite entries are 32-bit wide and their properties are divided into two groups:

-• Attributes: Contains x/y position, h/v flipping, size, shape (square or rectangle), sprite type (affine or regular) and location of the first tile.
+• Attributes: These include x/y position, horizontal and vertical flipping, size, shape (square or rectangle), sprite type (affine or regular), and the location of the first tile.

 Result